oyamauchi/wordle-solver/README.md

 ```

 This will repeatedly tell you a word to guess, then ask you to enter the score.
-You can either enter the guessed word into Wordle and report the score back, or
+You can enter the guessed word into Wordle and report the score back.
+Enter the
-have a word in your head and work out the score yourself.

-Enter the score as a 5-letter string of the letters "a" (absent; gray square),
+score as a 5-letter string of the letters "a" (absent; gray square), "c"
-"c" (correct; green square), and "p" (present; yellow/blue square).
+(correct; green square), and "p" (present; yellow/blue square).

 Example with the solution `cargo`.
 The characters after each `Score:` prompt are
 typed in interactively.